 My counter top had “Walmart”, in reverse, plastered on it and it would not come off.
+Not something I want displayed forever, lol.
 Before running to the store to buy a chemical that would possibly take it off, I decided to try a few things.

 I’ve had great cleaning success in the past using the combination of vinegar and baking soda (in fact one of my cleaning tips on How To Make Your Slow Cooker Clean Itself has been one of my most popular posts thus far…it uses baking soda and vinegar).